google/zetasql/docs/one-pager.md

 ```

 #### REGEXP_REPLACE

 ```
-REGEXP_REPLACE(value, regex, replacement)
+REGEXP_REPLACE(value, regexp, replacement)
 ```

 **Description**

 Returns a STRING where all substrings of `value` that
-match regular expression `regex` are replaced with `replacement`.
+match regular expression `regexp` are replaced with `replacement`.

 You can use backslashed-escaped digits (\1 to \9) within the `replacement`
 argument to insert text matching the corresponding parenthesized group in the
-`regex` pattern.
+`regexp` pattern.
 Use \0 to refer to the entire matching text.

 Note: To add a backslash in your regular expression, you must first escape it.
 For example, `SELECT REGEXP_REPLACE("abc", "b(.)", "X\\1");` returns `aXc`.